AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Cryptographic Key (Key)

 A piece of information (a parameter) that determines the functional output of a cryptographic algorithm.
-For encryption algorithms, a key specifies the transformation of plaintext into ciphertext, and vice versa for decryption.
+For encryption algorithms, a key specifies the transformation of plaintext into ciphertext.

 Data Integrity

-The assurance that digital information is uncorrupted and has not been altered, either accidentally or maliciously.
+The assurance that digital information is uncorrupted and has not been altered.
 Hashing functions and digital signatures are key to maintaining data integrity.

 Decryption